 Academic Common Market and Contract Spaces are tuition-discount programs available to Kentucky residents.

-Contract Spaces for veterinarian and optometry schools enables Kentucky residents to compete for a contract space seat in the program for which the state of Kentucky pays a contract fee for the space with the institution and the student pays a reduced tuition amount.
+Contract Spaces for veterinarian and optometry schools enables Kentucky residents to compete for Contract Space seats at participating institutions.
+Kentucky pays for the space, allowing students to pay reduced tuition rates.

 What is the difference?